gospodinp/torei-rpg/rules.md

 # Fallout

+Fallout represents the negative consequences for participants who took a blow or two in the course of the conflict.  *Fallout does not stop you from winning the stakes*.
+A general can win a battle, but die in his moment of glory.

 After a conflict, roll all your fallout dice (if any) together.

 If any of these rolled dice come up `1`, you gain an [Experience]!